 Procurement has been closed at the end of 2015 when the facility reached its target through Nefco’s contracting of some 30 million CERs from 14 projects in Latin America and Africa.
 Projects delivered in total 22.2 million emission reductions.

-Key past activities include the Baltic Sea Region Testing Ground Facility (TGF) – mainly for the procurement of emission reductions via Joint Implementation (JI) mechanism under the Kyoto Protocol.
+The Baltic Sea Region Testing Ground Facility (TGF) was used mainly for the procurement of emission reductions via Joint Implementation (JI) mechanism under the Kyoto Protocol.
 Nefco was a very early actor in the project-based carbon markets.
 Through the multilateral energy cooperation in the Baltic Sea Region (BASREC), Nefco took the initiative to set up a pioneering regional carbon fund in 2003.

 TGF was the first multi-donor carbon fund outside the World Bank Group.
 The first participants in TGF were the Nordic governments and Germany, but the fund converted itself into a Public-Private Partnership by welcoming nine private participants, primarily from the energy sector.
 Energy companies were seeking compliance units to meet their obligations under the EU Emissions Trading Scheme (EU ETS).
 It was ultimately capitalised at EUR 35 million.
 TGF ended its activities in 2015 with 11 implemented JI projects and 2.6 million carbon credits delivered to the investors.